-It feels well-built and able to handle the stress of daily use that professionals would demand of it.
-It has a single switch on its left side, used to switch between auto and manual focus.
+It feels well-built and able to handle the stress of daily use that professionals demand.
+And it has a single switch on its left side.
+This is used to switch between auto and manual focus.

-The lens has a certain plastic feeling, but it’s overall, it’s a durable lens.
-The handling of this glass is pretty good as the rubber elements such as focusing ring and the grip provides a steady hold.
+The lens has a certain plastic feeling.
+But overall, it’s a durable lens.
+The handling of this glass is pretty good.
+The rubber elements, like the focusing ring and the grip, provide a steady hold.

 Since the 50mm focal length has been a standard for decades, there are many alternatives to this lens in many price ranges.
-There are 50mm f/1.4 lenses in all of the major camera brands, and many of those brands also offer a less-expensive 50mm f/1.8 option.
+All major camera brands have 50mm f/1.4 lenses.
+And many of those brands also offer a less-expensive 50mm f/1.8 option.

-As the version of the lens that I tested was the Canon-mount, it seems best to mention the 3 options that Canon offers as alternatives: a 50mm f/1.8, a 50mm f/1.4 USM and their top-of-the-line 50mm f/1.2 L. Prices for these lenses range from about $99 to $1450.
+As the version of the lens that I tested was the Canon mount, it seems best to mention the three options that Canon offers as alternatives:

-You could also choose the Zeiss Otus 50mm f/1.4 if you don’t mind spending triple the amount.
-With prime lenses, it’s all about personal preference and the purpose of use and quality requirements.
+You could also choose the Zeiss Otus 50mm f/1.4 (Nikon F-mount) if you don’t mind spending triple the amount.
+With prime lenses, it’s all about personal preference, use purpose, and quality requirements.